World of Transport Books

 The Buchair Reprint

-In 1988 Herrs Bucher and Klee decided to perform an experiment.
-They wished to ascertain whether there would be an enthusiast demand for retrospective reprints of their early small format editions of 'JP Markings,' 'JP Aircraft Markings' and 'JP Airline Fleets' but produced in the post-1978 Larger format with a similar layout to those later editions.
+In 1988, Herrs Bucher and Klee decided to perform an experiment to determine if there would be an enthusiastic demand among aircraft spotters for retrospective reprints of their early small format editions of 'JP Markings,' 'JP Aircraft Markings,' and 'JP Airline Fleets.'
+They aimed to produce these works in the post-1978 larger format while maintaining a layout similar to those later editions.

-From a personal point of view, I feel it was a real shame that the original intention to reprint all the original volumes from 1966 to 1978 never came to fruition as it would have resulted in a very tidy and impressive looking set on the bookshelf!
-The contents would also have been amazing from an Airliner Historian perspective.
+From a personal point of view, I feel it was truly unfortunate that the original intention to reprint all the volumes from 1966 to 1978 never materialized, as it would have created a tidy and impressive looking set on the bookshelf.
+The contents would also have been remarkable from an airline fleet directory perspective, providing invaluable insights for airliner historians.

-As it was only the 1966 edition reprint ever saw the light of day.
-One is forced to say "If only!"
+As it stands, only the 1966 edition reprint ever saw the light of day, leaving one to lament, 'If only!'

 The 'Portable' editions

-'Buchair' endeavoured to placate the 'Spotter community' (some of whom found the new large format editions less than ideal for carting around airports) with a number of different solutions.
+'Buchair' endeavoured to placate the 'Spotter community', which includes many dedicated aircraft spotters who found the new large format editions less than ideal for transporting around airports, with a number of different solutions.

 These included:

-The 'Buchair Log' was probably the closest they got to a true pocket register.
-Back in the late 1980s / early 1990s I owned a couple of editions of this version which I took plane spotting with me and these ended up heavily underlined as well they should.
-My personal copies have long since vanished in the mists of time!
+The 'Buchair Log' was probably the closest they got to a true pocket register for aircraft spotters.
+Back in the late 1980s and early 1990s, I owned a couple of editions of this version, which I took plane spotting with me, and they ended up heavily underlined as they should.
+My personal copies have long since vanished into the mists of time!

-The image to the right is of the JP airline-fleets pocket edition which was essentially the same height as the normal large format edition but significantly thinner as it only included the first four columns of the main edition.
-While obviously a lot lighter you still couldn't really fit it in a standard coat pocket!
+The image to the right is of the JP airline-fleets pocket edition, which was essentially the same height as the standard large format edition but significantly thinner, as it only included the first four columns of the main airline fleet directory.
+While it was obviously much lighter, you still couldn't really fit it in a standard coat pocket!

-Those of you with a keen eye will notice the square to the left of each registration which was also included in the large standard volumes.
-This again was another of JP's ground-breaking ideas in 1977 as they were the first to introduce this far easier and neater way of marking off aircraft seen by colouring in the square as opposed to underlining with an (often messy) pen and ruler!
+Those of you with a keen eye will notice the square to the left of each registration, which was also included in the large standard volumes.
+This was yet another of JP's groundbreaking ideas from 1977, as they were the first to introduce this far easier and neater way of marking off aircraft seen by coloring in the square instead of underlining with an often messy pen and ruler!

 That Dreaded Announcement!